Correlation distances in social networks: Application

 \section{Application}

 In this section we analyse the assortativity of 16 different social networks of varying size.
-We focus on eq.~(\ref{eqn:psi}) for these empirical networks, and then calculate the assortativity as a distance for each network.

-The datasets we use are (i) the students at Faux Mesa high school friendship network \cite{ResnickFauxMesa,HunterFauxMesa}; (ii) the American jazz musicians from 1912 to 1940 \cite{GleiserJazz}; (iii) the face-to-face contact of participants at an infectious diseases exhibition in Dublin's Science Gallery \cite{IsellaInfectious}; (iv) a coauthorship network of scientists working on network theory and experiment \cite{netscience}; (v) a Friendship network at Moreno high school \cite{konect:moreno, MoodyMoreno}; (vi) a Friendship network between users of the petster website \cite{konect:petster}; (vii) a key-sharing network from the PGP (Pretty Good Privacy) web of trust \cite{BogunaPGP}; (viii) collaboration networks of authors on the condensed matter \textit{arXiv} from 1995 to 2005 \cite{Newman2001}; (ix) the Astrophysics collaboration network \cite{astroph, konect:astroph}; (x) a Twitter user network \cite{twitter_gplus, konect:twitter}; (xi) a Google+ user network \cite{twitter_gplus, konect:gplus}; (xii) a reply network for news site digg \cite{munmun, konect:munmun}; (xiii) a Facebook wall post network \cite{fbwall, konect:fbwall} (xiv) a sample of Facebook users in the New Orleans region \cite{ViswanathFacebook}; (xv) a network of users of the technology news site slashdot \cite{KunegisSlashdot,konect:slashdot-zoo}; and (xvi) the network of emails sent at Enron \cite{KlimtEnron,Leskovec}.
+We study the marginal distributions given in Equations~(\ref{eqn:psi}) and~(\ref{eqn:K}) for these some of these empirical networks (Facebook, Enron, PGP, and Slashdot.
+See Figure~\ref{fig:social_degree_diff}), and then calculate the assortativity as a distance for each network.
+The datasets we use are (i) the students at Faux Mesa high school friendship network \cite{ResnickFauxMesa,HunterFauxMesa}; (ii) the American jazz musicians from 1912 to 1940 \cite{GleiserJazz}; (iii) the face-to-face contact of participants at an infectious diseases exhibition in Dublin's Science Gallery \cite{IsellaInfectious}; (iv) a coauthorship network of scientists working on network science \cite{netscience}; (v) a Friendship network at Moreno high school \cite{konect:moreno, MoodyMoreno}; (vi) a Friendship network between users of the petster website \cite{konect:petster}; (vii) a key-sharing network from the PGP (Pretty Good Privacy) web of trust \cite{BogunaPGP}; (viii) collaboration networks of authors on the condensed matter \textit{arXiv} from 1995 to 2005 \cite{Newman2001};(ix) the Astrophysics collaboration network \cite{astroph, konect:astroph}; (x) a Twitter user network \cite{twitter_gplus, konect:twitter}; (xi) a Google+ user network \cite{twitter_gplus, konect:gplus}; (xii) a reply network for news site Digg \cite{munmun, konect:munmun}; (xiii) a Facebook wall post network \cite{fbwall, konect:fbwall}; (xiv) a sample of Facebook users in the New Orleans region \cite{ViswanathFacebook}; (xv) a network of users of the technology news site slashdot \cite{KunegisSlashdot,konect:slashdot-zoo}; and (xvi) the network of emails sent at Enron \cite{KlimtEnron,Leskovec}.
 All datasets bar (ii), (iii), and (viii) can be found on Konect.cc~\cite{konect:all}.
 Konect is an open source library of network datasets taken from a wide range of scientific areas.